IOTA-Ledger/blue-app-iota/README.md

 Hopefully you wrote down your 24 recovery words and your optional passphrase in a safe place.
 If not, all your funds are lost.

-If you did, the best solution is to buy a new Ledger Nano S and enter your 24 recovery words and your optional passphrase in the new device.<br>
+If you did, the best solution is to buy a new Ledger and enter your 24 recovery words and your optional passphrase in the new device.<br>
 After installation of the IOTA Ledger app, all your funds are restored.
 Take care to reinitialize your seed index correctly.

 Another approach is to use our seed recovery tool which can be found here: https://github.com/IOTA-Ledger/recover-iota-seed-from-ledger-mnemonics.<br>
-**WARNING: Only use this tool in emergencies**, as exposing your seed defeats the primary purpose of the Ledger Nano S.
+**WARNING: Only use this tool in emergencies**, as exposing your seed defeats the primary purpose of using a hardware wallet.

 ## Development